If you want to appeal

 - intend to make a flexible working request

-- reduces your hours
+- your employer reduces your hours

 If you feel you've experienced detriment or have been dismissed because of a flexible working request, you might be able to make a claim to an employment tribunal.